sorbite/insight/README.md

 <br/><br/>
 __CleanCourseraDataset__: cleans and wrangles scraped course information using nltk.
 <br/><br/>
-__PreprocessDataset__: pocesses job posters and course description.
+__PreprocessDataset__: processes job posters and course descriptions.
 After this step, the contents of both are ready to apply NER.
 <br/><br/>
 __SaveSpark__: the course collection is saved as Spark dataframe.
 <br/><br/>
-__TrainENR__: coverts dataset to spacy trainning set and trains the NER model with customized labels.
+__TrainENR__: coverts dataset to spacy training set and trains the NER model with customized labels.
 <br/><br/>
 __Recommend__: processes user input and extracts skill vectors of the job poster.
 Calculates the cosine similarity between job skill vector and course skill vectors.
 Lists the most similar courses according to the inputted job poster.
 <br/><br/>
-__Validate__: computes the overall accuracy of top 5 recommended courses from Coursera.org using test set with scraped job posters.
+__Validate__: computes the overall accuracy of the top 5 recommended courses from Coursera.org using the test set with scraped job posters.
-<br/><br/>